-In June 2015, following what was described as a crisis meeting, the Notts CCC Committee appointed Peter Moores, the former England coach, in a consultancy role to assist Newell.
+In June 2015, the Notts CCC Committee appointed Peter Moores, the former England coach, in a consultancy role to assist Newell.
 In October of that year, Moores signed a two-year contract taking charge of first team affairs with Newell, in footballing terms, moving ‘upstairs’ as Director of Cricket with responsibility to focus on management, recruitment, and developing local players through closer relationships with schools and clubs.
-This move was not popular with some of the membership but Newell remains in that position today in 2020.

 In those 102 First-Class games, Mick Newell scored 4,636 runs at 30.50 with six hundreds, of which one was that double against Derbyshire, and a further 24 scores of over fifty; he also took 93 catches to go with his one stumping.
 He took nine wickets at an average of 40.28.
 In List-A crickets, 40 matches brought him 37 innings with a top score of 109no and an aggregate of 962 runs at 30.06.
 In addition to his one century, made against Essex, he scored four Fifties and took 13 catches.
 His List-A bowling was restricted to just one over, than went for 10 runs in a NatWest Trophy game against Devon in 1988.